|

 Andina//Bolivia

-sing in the morning), which is silly; It's the male birds (los mirlos)
+the morning), which is silly; It's the male birds (los mirlos) who do the

-who do the singing.
-Still, it's a lovely example of the Colombian
+singing.
+Still, it's a lovely example of the Colombian national

 - Suma Paz//Argentina (EMI 4 93379 2)